-Generalization of detail on smaller scale Admiralty charts will be conducted wherever possible through use of an Omission of Detail line.
-This cartographic line will generally encompass the areas where the chart becomes third scale; however, numerous exceptions will need to be considered and applied.
-It is recommended that a cartographic specialist such as the Geographic Manager (a UKHO senior cartographer role, usually responsible for chart specifications) defines the position of the OOD line.
-Once defined, detail behind the line will then be omitted or generalized in accordance with the guidance as given in Appendix A.
+Generalisation of detail on smaller scale Admiralty charts will be conducted wherever possible through use of an Omission of Detail line.
+This cartographic line will generally encompass the areas where the chart becomes third scale, however numerous exceptions will need to be considered and applied.
+It is recommended that a cartographic specialist defines the position of the OOD line taking into account a whole series of factors as described.
+Once defined, detail behind the line will then be omitted or generalised in accordance with the guidance as given in Annex A.